The image on the cover of the post is titled “Solar panel cookers at the beach”, it is from flickr and has been released with CC BY 2.0 licence.

 For what concerns solar cooking, there aren’t a lot of studies analysing the life cycle of solar cookers or solar ovens, but there are some of them, which are well prepared and detailed, such as for example the one described in the article “Sustainability assessment of home made solar cookers for use in developed countries”, which concentrates on homemade solar cookers and solar ovens.
 These cookers and ovens have been realized using recovered materials so they have a lower environmental impact than those that are factory made.
 The article then also estimates the potential social and environmental benefits of solar cooking in developed Countries, choosing Spain as a reference example.
 The article does not explicit the energy payback time, but it estimates the potential reduction of greenhouse gases (and the environmental benefits for other impact indicators) in the hypothesis that solar cooking partially substitute cooking with a microwave oven.
 The best results are obtained for the panel cooker, due to the lower environmental impact of its construction, that allows to obtain reductions in the emission of ghgs going from -14% (worst case, using the solar panel for 65 days and with a lifetime of one month) up to -64% (best case, using the solar panel for 240 days and with a lifetime of eight months).

 And as regards the energy payback time, it isn’t explicited in the article, but we can try to estimate it for the solar panel.
-For this oven, the article indicates a primary energy demand of 14,6 MJ (see figure 4 at page 18 of the article).
+For this oven, the article indicates a primary energy demand of 14,6 MJ (see figure 4 in the article).
 This represents the energy that is consumed for the manufacturing and utilization of the oven throughout all its lifetime.
 So in order to determine the energy payback time, we must estimate how much energy can be saved for every cooking and how many times in a year we can use the oven.
 For simplicity, we can take as a reference the energy that is necessary to boil 2 L of water.
 About that, in the project KiloWattene from the Italian research institute of ENEA, we find that gas stoves consume about 2,23 kWh of energy (see this page in Italian, searching for the table that is present in the chapter “Risultati: consumo di energia primaria, emissioni di CO2, costi di esercizio”); 2,23 kWh correspond to about 8,03 MJ, so the energy payback time for the solar oven would be very short.
 Indeed, it would be sufficient to use it for preparing two meals and its primary energy demand would have been extensively recovered!